SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Concentration of Credit Risk

-The Company has no significant off-balance-sheet concentrations of credit risk such as foreign exchange contracts, options contracts or other foreign hedging arrangements.
+The Company has no significant off-balance-sheet concentrations of credit risk such as foreign exchange contracts, options contracts, or other foreign hedging arrangements.
 The Company maintains most of its cash balance at a financial institution located in California.
 Accounts at this institution are insured by the Federal Deposit Insurance Corporation up to $250,000.
-Uninsured balances aggregated approximately $679,000 at July 31, 2021 and $1,921,000 at April 30, 2021.
+Uninsured balances aggregated approximately $86,658,000 as of October 31, 2021, and $1,921,000 as of April 30, 2021.
 The Company has not experienced any losses in such accounts.
-Management believes it is not exposed to any significant credit risk on cash.
-See Note 13 – Subsequent Events.

 Foreign Currency Translation